 This is a quick and easy activity to get your students out of their seats if they have been sitting at their desks all day.
 It can help provide a change of pace to the lesson and will get the students talking.
-All you need is some space in the classroom to move around and you’re good to go.Adults
+To do the 4 Corners ESL Activity, all you need is some space in the classroom.

 If your classroom is particularly small then you may want to try using other parts of the school if you have access.
 This activity is ideal for larger classrooms with more space available to move around.

 4 Corners ESL Activity Guidelines:

 First, draw an outline on the board of the classroom with key locations, such as the teacher’s desk, the board, and any doors or windows that are in the classroom.
 Label numbers 1 to 4 at locations on the classroom layout that you have drawn on the board.